cybertraining-dsc/fa20-523-302/project/project.md

 ## 1. Introduction

 Wearables have been on the market for years now, gradually improving and providing increasingly insightful data on user health metrics.
 Most wearables contain an array of sensors allowing the user to track aspects of their physical health.
 This includes heart rate, motion, calories burned, and some devices now support ECG and BMI measurements.
 This vast trove of data is valuable to consumers, as it allows for the measurement and gamification of key health metrics.
 But can this data also be useful for health professionals in determining a patient’s activity levels and tracing important events in their health history?

 ## 2. Background Research and Previous Work

 Previous work exists on the use of sensors and wearables in assisted living environments.
 Consumer wearables are commonplace and have been used primarily for tracking individual activity metrics.
 This research attempts to establish the efficacy of these devices in providing useful data for user activity, and how this information could be useful for healthcare workers.
 This paper examines the roadblocks in making this information available to healthcare professionals and examines what wearable information is currently being used in healthcare.

+### 2.1 Existing Devices

 Existing research focuses on a wide variety of inputs [^2][^1].
 Sensors including electrodes, chemical probes, microphones, optical detectors, and blood glucose sensors are referenced as devices used for gathering healthcare information.
 This research will focus on data that can be gathered with a modern smartphone or smartwatch.
 Most of the sensors described are not as ubiquitous as consumer items like FitBits or Apple Watches.
 Furthermore, many users report diminished enthusiasm towards wearables due to complex sensors and pairing processes [^6].
 Focusing on devices that are already successful in the consumer market ensures that the impact of this study will not be confined to specific users and use cases.

+### 2.2 Need for Wearable Data in Healthcare

 Previous studies have indicated the significance of precision health and the need for patient-specific data from wearables to be integrated into a patient's care strategy [^4].
 Wearable data outlining a patient's sleep, motion habits, heart rate, and other metrics can be invaluable in diagnosing or predicting conditions.
 Increased sedentary activity could indicate depression, and could predict future heart problems.
 A patient's health could be graphed and historical trends could be useful in determining factors that contribute to the patient's condition.
 It is often asserted that a person's environmental factors are better predictors for their health than their genetic makeup [^4].
 Linking behavioral and social determinants with biomedical data would allow professionals to better target certain conditions.

-## 3. Choice of Data-sets
+## 3. Choice of Dataset

 The dataset used for this project contains labeled movement data from wearable devices.
 The goal is to establish the potential for wearable devices to provide high-quality data to users and healthcare professionals.

-A dataset gathered from 24 individuals with Apple devices measuring attitude, gravity, acceleration, and rotation rate, will be used to determine user states.
+A dataset gathered from 24 individuals with Apple devices measuring attitude, gravity, and acceleration was used to determine user states.
 The dataset is labeled with six states (walking downstairs, walking upstairs, sitting, standing, walking and jogging) and each sensor has several attributes describing its motion.
-This dataset does not contain sleep data, but considering

-If successful, this will establish that wearables have a high potential for providing relevant information beyond exercise metrics.
+Many smartphones and wearables already offer comprehensive sleep tracking features, so sleep motion data will not be considered for this study.
+The CrowdSense iOS application was used to record user movements.
+Each sensor was configured to sample at 50hz, and each user was instructed to start the recording, and begin their assigned activity.

 ## 4. Methodology and Code

 The IPython notebook used for this analysis is available on the [GitHub repository](https://github.com/cybertraining-dsc/fa20-523-302/blob/main/project/code/Wearables.ipynb).

 The analysis of relevant wearable data is undertaken to determine the accuracy of activity information.
 This analysis will consist of a brief descriptive analysis of the motion tracking data, and will proceed with attempts to classify the labeled data.

 First, the data has to be downloaded from the MotionSense project on GitHub.
 A basic descriptive analysis will be performed, visualizing the sensor values for each movement class over time.
 During the data acquisition, the sensors are sampled at a 50hz rate.
 Since the dataset is a timeseries, classification methods that take advantage of historical datapoints will be the most effective.